 Gangrene, Puerperal sepsis

 BoNT/A + B

 * Adapted from Popoff MR, Bouvel P; Future Microbio 2009; 4: 1021

-TeNT - Tetanus toxin; BoNT - Botulinium neurotoxin; TcsH - C. sordellii hemorrhagic toxic; TcsL - C. sordellii lethal toxin; TcdA, alpha toxin; TedB - Beta toxin
+TeNT - Tetanus toxin; BoNT - Botulinum neurotoxin; TcsH - C. sordellii hemorrhagic toxic; TcsL - C. sordellii lethal toxin; TcdA, alpha-toxin; TedB - Beta toxin